USMLE Step 2 CS overview

 Ask leading questions

-Ask multiple questions
+Ask multiple questions at once

 Repeat questions unless for clarification